brandonchinn178/github-rest/README.md

   (e.g. `/repos/:owner/:repo`).
 Users no longer need to spend time trying to scour documentation to find the corresponding function for an endpoint.

-* `github-rest` passes authentication once, with with requests executed in one monadic context.
+* `github-rest` passes authentication once, with requests executed in one monadic context.
 The `github` package requires passing in an authentication token every time a request is executed